dashpay/dips/deterministic-instantsend.md

 4. Sort the list of LLMQs based on the result of step 3 in ascending order
 5. Use the first entry of the sorted list as the responsible LLMQ
 6. Create the SignID by calculating `SHA256(quorumHash, requestId, SHA256(version, txHash))`
-7. Use the public key of responsible LLMQ and verify the signature against the SignID
+7. Use the public key of the responsible LLMQ and verify the signature against the SignID

 Nodes receiving `islock` messages should verify them by using the above steps.
 Only `ISDLOCK` messages with valid signatures should be propagated further using the inventory system.